mgperry/plyrs/README.md

 # Usage

-`plyrs` is designed with multiple namespaces, depending if you want just the improved syntax (`core` namespace) or the dplyr verb bindings (`dplyr` namespace), and whether you're using a namespace or `import *`.
+`plyrs` is designed with multiple namespaces, depending if you want just the improved syntax (`plyrs.core` namespace) or the dplyr verb bindings (`plyrs` namespace), and whether you're using a namespace or `import *`.
 Of course, the latter isn't recommended for anything other than interactive use, and `plyrs` takes the additional step of renaming `filter` to `where` (and `sort` in the core namespace) in both namespaces to avoid accidental collisions (you can of course alias `filter=where` if you know what you're doing).
 There may also be contexts you might want to use the less common `ply` instead of `query`, or even `pipe` if that takes your fancy.

 # Laziness

-In general, the aim of `dplyrs` is to get maximum laziness without any input from the user:
+In general, the aim of `plyrs` is to get maximum laziness without any input from the user:
 - `query()` works with lazy dataframes where possible.
     - `df.lazy()` is called before any function is run
     - `plyrs` functions always return lazy output from lazy input